Overview

 return "Input must be an integer."

-- Type Hinting: Python 3.5+ supports type hints, which can be added to the function signature for better clarity:
+Type Hinting: Adding type hints to the function signature can improve code clarity:

 def check_even_odd(number: int) -> str: